Buy Less with These 8 Tips

-- Track your spending.
 Many people make this suggestion, and I've tried it several times, only to become bogged down and give it up after a few weeks.
 What finally made it a useful strategy was to track spending in one problem area (for us it was eating out).
 Seeing in black and white how often we ate out (five or more times every week at the beginning) and how much we spent (over $1,000 the first month) gave us a ton of motivation to practice some self control.

 Unsubscribe from store emails.
 Unlike brands on Facebook.
 Change your route home if you drive by a store or restaurant you tend to visit.
 You get the idea.
 Out of sight, out of mind.
 By not having the visual reminder, you can change your routine and break your habit.

 Pay bills online or with a check.
 The cash is for groceries and other food, gas, and incidentals.
 Challenge yourself to make it last.

-- Don't carry a credit card.
-This is a corollary to #4.
-Keep your credit card at home where it can't be whipped out on impulse (I seal mine in an envelope and file it with my credit card statements).
+This goes with #4.
+Keep your credit card at home so you can't whip it out on impulse (I seal mine in an envelope and file it with my credit card statements).
 You can always retrieve it for a true emergency.

 Impulse buying will not only blow your budget, it will fill your house with clutter.
 Notice what you see and want to buy ("Ooooh, that's cute!"), and tell yourself that if you still want it in seven days you can come back and buy it guilt-free.

-So instead of spending time shopping, take the time to learn something new, to connect with a friend, to get more exercise, or to pursue a hobby.
-Spend time riding your motorcycle rather than buying accessories for it.
-Spend time creating art rather than shopping for the latest décor.
+So instead of shopping, take time to learn something new, connect with a friend, get more exercise, or pursue a hobby.
+Ride your motorcycle instead of buying accessories for it.
+Create art rather than shopping for the latest décor.